observablehq/plot/docs/features/marks.md

 ## Rendering

-A mark’s render method is called for each facet, unless its data for that facet is empty.
-The render method is responsible for drawing the mark by producing an SVG element.
+To draw the visual representation of a mark, Plot calls its render function and inserts the returned SVG element (if any) in the chart.
+This function is called for each non-empty facet.
+It may also be called repeatedly by interactions, for example when the [pointer](../interactions/pointer.md) transform needs to draw the highlighted data point after a mouse move.

 :::warning
-We do not recommend using this low-level interface when a more high-level option exists such as a [data transform](https://observablehq.com/plot/features/transforms).
-It is meant for use by extension developers more than by users.
+This is a low-level interface.
+We recommend using higher-level options, such as [data transforms](./transforms.md), when possible.
 :::

-The mark’s render function is called with the following five arguments:
+After all the marks have been initialized, the scales computed and applied to the channels, Plot calls the mark’s render function with the following five arguments, for each facet:

-* *index*: the index of the facet
+* *index*: the index of data to draw on this facet
 * *scales*: the scale functions and descriptors
 * *values*: the scaled and raw channels
 * *dimensions*: the dimensions of the facet
 * *context*: the context

-The function is expected to return a single SVG node, or null or undefined if no output is desired for the current facet.
-Typically, it returns a [G element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/g), with a child node (say, a [circle element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle)) for each valid data point.
+The render function must return a single SVG node—or a nullish value if there is no output.
+For a typical mark, like dot, it might return a [G element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/g), with common properties reflecting, say, a constant stroke or fill color; this group will have children [circle](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle) elements for each data point, with individual properties reflecting, say, a variable radius.

-You can extend or replace this method by specifying a render transform with the mark’s **render** option.
-The render transform will be called with the five arguments described above and a sixth argument:
+You can override or extend this function by specifying a function as the mark’s **render** option.
+Plot calls that function with the mark as *this* and, in addition to the five arguments listed above, a sixth argument:

 * *next*: the next render method in the chain

-The *index* is an array of indices in the channels, that represent the points to be drawn in the current facet.
+The first argument, *index*, is an array of indices representing the valid points to be drawn in the current facet.

 The *scales* object contains the scale functions, indexed by name, and an additional scales property with the scales descriptors, also indexed by name.

-For example, the following code will log the color associated with the Torgersen category ("#e15759") and the [instantiated color scale object](./plots.md#plot_scale), and will not render anything to the chart.
+For example, the following code will log the color associated with the Torgersen category ("#e15759") and the [instantiated color scale object](./plots.md#plot_scale); as it returns undefined, it will not render anything to the chart.

 ```js
 Plot.dot(penguins, {